offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Spreadsheet Workbench/Expressions/Units_TOPIC
 ```

 An expression can reference properties of other objects by referencing the path hierarchy.
-For example, if there's a diameter named (diameter constraint) lower_initial_diam within a sketch ...
+For example, if there's a diameter named (diameter constraint_FC) lower_initial_diam within a sketch_FC ...

-* with the label my_sketch, it's accessible within the spreadsheet as `=<<my_sketch>>.Constraints.lower_initial_diam`.
+* with the label !!my_sketch!!, it's accessible within the spreadsheet_FC as `=<<!!my_sketch!!>>.!!Constraints!!.lower_initial_diam`.
-* with the ID Sketch, it's accessible within the spreadsheet as `=Sketch.Constraints.lower_initial_diam`.
+* with the ID !!Sketch!!, it's accessible within the spreadsheet_FC as `=!!Sketch!!.!!Constraints!!.lower_initial_diam`.

 ```{note}
 To see the ID of objects, right click in the Model pane and navigate to **Tree Settings** → **Show Internal Name**.